AI Release Engineering

 Every FeatBit flag evaluation is an OpenTelemetry event with the flag key, variant, user context, and timestamp.
 When correlated with downstream quality metrics — response latency, error rate, evaluation scores — you get a complete causal chain from flag state to observed behavior.

-AI agents monitoring this telemetry can close the loop autonomously: detect the deviation, call the FeatBit API, modify the flag state.
-The rollback happens inside the observability pipeline — no human in the critical path.
+AI agents monitoring this telemetry can help close the loop automatically: detect the deviation, call the FeatBit API, and modify the flag state.
+The rollback can happen inside the observability pipeline without waiting for a manual response in the critical path.

 Autonomous Rollback Infrastructure

 Rollback shouldn't need a war room.
-FeatBit flag disables are local — sub-millisecond per evaluation, propagated via SSE in under a second.
-Your monitoring agent watches metrics.
-FeatBit pulls the brake.
+FeatBit flag disables are local, and updated state is typically propagated quickly via SSE.
+Your monitoring agent watches metrics, and FeatBit provides the control plane to pull the brake.

 Skills: Flag Risky Deployments Early